 - During the time they are enrolled in the degree-completion program, students will receive instruction on the process of PLA.
 Non-credit workshops are available throughout the academic year.
-In addition, faculty evaluators will be given guidance on portfolio evaluation. - The PLA advisor will guide the PLA process, which will involve the following activities: - An interview with each student, in which the concept of prior learning evaluation is explained and possible PLA topics are explored. - b.
-In-class review of the procedures for preparing the portfolio including discussion of the Kolb model, cost and payment procedures, and an overview of the administrative process.
+In addition, faculty evaluators will be given guidance on PLA evaluation. - The PLA advisor will guide the PLA process, which will begin with a workshop in which the following topcs are addressed: - a.
+The concept of prior learning evaluation is explained and possible PLA topics. - b.
+Discussion of the Kolb model, cost and payment procedures, and an overview of the administrative process.